- The owners of Vessels on the Marina or on the Hardstand must be a Full/Life/Subscriber Member of the MBBC.

 - Please ensure that no washing is hung in viewing sight on your vessel.

-- All Vessels on the marina or pontoons must have a minimum 10 million public liabilities and a minimum of 3rd party property insurance.
+- All Vessels on the marina or pontoons must have a minimum $10 million Public Liability insurance policy and a minimum $10m 3rd Party Property Insurance.

 - All vessels must be registered.

 - Uninsured vessels will not be allowed to remain in the Marina.

 - A Certificates of Currency showing for all of the above must be provided to the office on an annual basis.